 - Expert Sheet

 Ulrike Schaede (ウリケ・シェーデ) is professor of Japanese Business at GPS.
-She is the director of the Japan Forum for Innovation and Technology and executive director of the Center on Global Transformation.
+She is the founding director of the Japan Forum for Innovation and Technology, and executive director of the Center on Global Transformation.
 She is also faculty coordinator of the International Management track at GPS.